UKPLab/eacl2024-cross-topic-probing/README.md

 ## Data

 We make use of the _UKP ArgMin_ dataset [Stab et al. 2018](https://aclanthology.org/D18-1402) and the _WTWT_ dataset [Conforti et al. 2020](conforti-etal-2020-will).
-Once you have obtained both datasets, put them in the `folder` folder.
+Once you have obtained both datasets, put them in the `data` folder.
+If you do not want to parse the data by your own, contact us and we will share the probing datasets with you.

 ## Generate probing tasks
 To generate the Cross-Topic probing task, run the following commands: